-Finally, a break from the blues with a pop of red color to wake you up!
+A break from the blues with a pop of red from this small section of the mural!

 The cannery first opened in San Francisco in 1890 as the Precita Canning Company, was destroyed by fire in the San Francisco earthquake of 1906, and subsequently reopened in Alviso in 1906 as the Bayside Canning Company before closing its doors in 1936.
 In the early 1900s, the cannery was the third largest in the world – next to Del Monte and Libby.
 The mural, painted in 1981, depicts the history of Alviso.